-- 1. From inside the hull, using the hull nut as a guide to ensure ample space, mark the center point.
-Then drill a 3mm or 1/8" pilot hole.
+- 1. Drill a 3 mm or 1/8" pilot hole from inside the hull.
 If there is a rib, strut, or other hull irregularity near the selected mounting location, drill from the outside. - 2.
-Using a 95mm or 3-3/4" hole saw, cut a hole from outside of the hull perpendicular to the hull surface.
-It may be necessary to enlarge the hole slightly using a grinder or file.
+Using the appropriate size outside hull hole saw, cut a hole from outside of the hull perpendicular to the hull surface (see table above).